Relict darter

 The relict darter (Etheostoma chienense) is a rare species of freshwater ray-finned fish, a darter from the subfamily Etheostomatinae, part of the family Percidae, which also contains the perches, ruffes and pikeperches.
-It is endemic to Kentucky, where it occurs only in the drainage of the Bayou du Chien.
-It is a federally listed endangered species of the United States.
+It is endemic to Kentucky, where it occurs only in the drainage of the Bayou de Chien.
+It is a federally listed threatened species of the United States.